Ian Cole: Tampa Bay Lightning

 Having concluded his contract with the Hurricanes, Cole was again on the move in agreeing to a one-year, $3 million contract with the Tampa Bay Lightning on July 13, 2022.

 The Lightning announced the team had suspended Cole, with pay, on October 10, 2022, pending an investigation into allegations of sexual abuse.
 "I take the allegations made against me today in an anonymous tweet very seriously," Cole said in a statement made through his agent.
 "I look forward to clearing my name and demonstrating to the NHL and the Tampa Bay Lightning that these allegations are unfounded."
 Ultimately, both the team and league investigations into Cole found no evidence that the allegations were truthful.

 Vancouver Canucks

 After a lone season with the Lightning, Cole left as a free agent and was signed to a one-year, $3 million contract with the Vancouver Canucks for the 2023–24 season on July 1, 2023.

-Utah Hockey Club
+Utah Hockey Club/Mammoth

 Cole with the Utah Hockey Club in 2025.

 After spending just one year with the Canucks, Cole once again became an unrestricted free agent, signing a one-year, $3.1 million contract with the Utah Hockey Club on July 1, 2024.

+Chicago Blackhawks

+After two seasons with the Mammoth, Cole left as a free agent and joined his 10th NHL club after signing a one-year, $4 million contract with the Chicago Blackhawks for the season on July 1, 2026.